binduvr/LOGiC/README.md

 ```
 offgrid_simulator/simulate
 ```
-This URL will start a simulation and return a session ID which is used to retrieve information in the other routes.
+This URL will run a simulation and return a session ID which is used to retrieve information in the other routes.
 This route must be requested using a POST request using JSON in the following form where *additional_parameters* becomes the output of the previous request:
 ```
 {
   'project_name': 'hoevelaken',